 Last Updated on

-Chia seeds are healthy and you can find them in your local grocery stores too.
-Chia seeds are highly nutritious and are considered as a superfood.
+Chia seeds are healthy and are considered as a superfood.
+They are highly nutritious and are easily available in grocery stores.
 But can these tiny nutritious seeds be consumed during pregnancy?
 Pregnancy is a delicate time and naturally, a woman should eat everything nutritious foods that she can while she is pregnant.
-If you are also expecting a baby, no doubt, you will be curious to know whether you can consume chia seeds in pregnancy or not, especially if you love eating them.
-So read on before you garnish a healthy dish with a handful of chia seeds!
+If you are also expecting a baby, no doubt, you will be curious to know whether or not you can consume chia seeds in pregnancy, especially if you love eating them.
+So read on before you garnish a healthy dish with a handful of chia seeds.

 Are Chia Seeds Safe During Pregnancy?

 Chia seeds are safe to consume during pregnancy and can actually boost the chances of a healthy delivery.
-Consuming 2 tablespoons of chia seeds alone can meet your calorific and nutritional requirements.
-Chia seeds also contain iron and calcium – both these minerals are essential for a healthy pregnancy.
-Over 15% of your protein requirements can be met through a tablespoon of chia seeds.
+Around 100g of chia seeds provide 20g of protein approximately.
+Consuming 1 tablespoon of chia seeds can provide you with 3g of protein.
+Chia seeds also contain iron and calcium – both of these minerals are essential for a healthy pregnancy.

 Nutritional Value of Chia Seeds